eddie-a-salinas/CA-Hydrology-W210-SP2022/Data/Data_README.md

 ## Additional Data Sources:
 Research was also done comparing the GLDAS model data with well measurements from the California Natural Resources Agency, available at https://data.cnra.ca.gov/dataset/periodic-groundwater-level-measurements.
 The main focus in this data was the **GSE_GWE** measurement, defined as the "depth to groundwater elevation in feet below ground surface."

+## Lat/Lon Files:
+"lat.csv" and "lon.csv" provide the latitude and longitude coordinates for the 33X37 measurement arrays shown in other data files